 Enabling a thriving climate-friendly industry

-Industry transformation towards net-zero carbon pollution will require and stimulate innovation in products and processes, the development of new business models, and new forms of cooperation across industries.
+Industry transformation towards net-zero greenhouse gas emissions pollution will require and stimulate innovation in products and processes, the development of new business models, and new forms of cooperation across industries.
 It will also be needed to unleash and redirect large amounts of investments to upgrade the existing asset base and increasingly build new, low-carbon plants and infrastructures.

 While many of these investments have a business case already today and would help companies to increase competitiveness, they are blocked by a range of hurdles.
 Policy frameworks will need to be adjusted to make these investments viable for companies.

 This is true in particular for the smarter use of resources enabled by an increasingly circular economy.
-Embracing circularity principles, resource and energy intensive industries have the opportunity to become global leaders in the transformation to a net-zero carbon economy in Europe and strengthen their role as backbone of strong industrial value chains in Europe.
-This will allow them to tap into new sources of value and jobs creation in an increasingly service based economy.
+Embracing circularity principles, resource and energy-intensive industries have the opportunity to become global leaders in the transformation to a net-zero greenhouse gas emissions economy in Europe and strengthen their role as the backbone of strong industrial value chains in Europe.
+This will allow them to tap into new sources of value and jobs creation in an increasingly service-based economy.

-Early development and adoption of other technology solutions required for a net zero pathway, in particular breakthrough supply side technologies such as hydrogen or electricity based steel making or commercialization of new climate friendly materials, will also help secure European companies a competitive edge in the emerging low-carbon markets and value chains.
+Early development and adoption of other technology solutions required for a net-zero pathway, in particular breakthroughs supply-side technologies such as hydrogen or electricity-based steel making or commercialization of new climate-friendly materials, will also help secure European companies a competitive edge in the emerging low-carbon markets and value chains.
 The importance of this should not be underestimated in a context where customers downstream in the value chain are increasingly asking for sustainable and ultimately zero-carbon materials to reduce the climate footprint of their products.